bnovate/bactoml/README.md

 python setup.py install
 ```

+[We use pip inside of conda, because we can't get all packages through conda, so it's easier to use only pip]

 Then work through the examples in the `examples/` folder.

-For developers: I recommend working in a virtual environment or Anaconda environment.
+For developers: again I recommend working in a virtual environment or Anaconda environment.
 Install the library in development mode in your virtualenv:

 ```
 pip install -r requirements-test.txt